PLM Software Market Size and Share

 PLM Software Market Analysis by Mordor Intelligence

-The PLM software market size stood at USD 46.27 billion in 2025 and is forecast to reach USD 70.39 billion by 2030, advancing at 8.8% CAGR Aras.
+The PLM software market was valued at USD 46.27 billion in 2025 and is projected to reach USD 70.39 billion by 2030, growing at a CAGR of 8.8%.
 Sustained migration from on-premise installations to cloud-native rollouts, the rapid infusion of generative-AI copilots into engineering environments, and rising regulatory demands for traceability collectively lift growth prospects.
 Vendors highlight that software-as-a-service (SaaS) PLM subscriptions expand collaboration across globally dispersed engineering teams while lowering operating expenses through automatic updates and elastic compute resources.
 Generative-AI assistants accelerate engineering change-order (ECO) cycles, freeing specialist capacity amid persistent skills shortages in automotive, aerospace, and electronics design.
-Meanwhile, end-to-end digital-thread projects that link design, simulation, manufacturing, service, and recycling data deliver a single source of truth that simplifies compliance with Europe’s Digital Product Passport and similar mandates worldwide.
+Meanwhile, end-to-end digital-thread projects that link design, simulation, manufacturing, service, and recycling data deliver a single source of truth that simplifies compliance with Europe's Digital Product Passport and similar mandates worldwide.
 Competitive dynamics intensify as leading providers acquire adjacent simulation and data-science assets, signalling a race to deliver comprehensive industrial platforms built on secure, multi-tenant architectures.

 Key Report Takeaways